 8. Boat Trip to Skokloster Castle

 One of the free museums in Stockholm and its outskirts, the Skokloster Castle is also available by boat thanks to boat trips connecting the city center.
 At Skokloster you will get to know this marvelous palace from the Swedish baroque epoch which acts as a symbol of the Swedish empire in the past.
 Skokloster is Sweden’s largest private castle.
 This boat trip lasts for 9 hours if you depart from Stockholm or less if you get on board in Uppsala.
 Available dates: from the beginning of July to the middle of August.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 9. Boat Trip to Sigtuna

 Sigtuna is an idyllic town that tourists visiting Stockholm for some days decide to visit after being all around the capital and having enjoyed most of its sights.
 Getting on board will take you to the very heart of the place that gave birth to Sweden.
 This 9-hour boat excursion sailing through the calm waters of lake Mälaren will let you take a deep look at what once was Sweden’s capital, founded in 980 CE, its ruins, runes and churches.
 Departure dock is located in Stockholm by the City Hall.
 Available dates: from the beginning of July to the middle of August.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 10. Boat Trip To Fjäderholmarna Islands

 Stockholm’s archipelago is said to start by these islands just 30 minutes away from Gamla Stan.
 This is an excursion that I have done many times and that I always like to repeat to feel Stockholm’s close-to-the-sea life as an Stockholmer would.
 I can therefore recommend it to you as I did to Spanish public broadcaster, RTVE, during 2016 Eurovision Song Contest celebrated in Stockholm when, as these picture show, they took Barei, the Spanish contestant, to Fjäderholmarna*.
 Departure dock is located in the vicinity of Slussen metro station on the Gamla Stan seaside.
 Available dates: from the end of April to the beginning of September.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 Boat Tours To Stockholm’s Archipelago